Skip to content

 Add the on keyword to the file and/or to a specific automation to define explicit triggers. gitStream supports the following explicit triggers:

-Explicit triggers are set per each automation block independently and can be configured at the file level, specific to each automation separately or a combination of the two.
-In case triggers are listed at the file level and specific automation, the automation will be triggered according to both triggers.
-If an automation block does not have explicit triggers configured, it will be triggered according to the default (implicit) triggers
+Explicit triggers are set independently per each automation block and can be configured at the file level, specific to each automation separately or in a combination of the two.
+If triggers are listed at the file level and specific automation, the automation will be triggered according to both triggers.
+If an automation block does not have explicit triggers configured, it will be triggered according to the default (implicit) triggers.

 Examples